chrismdp/chrismdp.github.com/_posts/2013-03-04-bdd-with-shell-script.markdown

 The tests we have above will cause us to tend to writing unit tests around small standalone tools doing one thing well, which is a [old and proven philosophy of systems architecture](http://en.wikipedia.org/wiki/Unix_philosophy).

 However, I don't think I'd necessarily persist with this approach long term.
 We have an earlier form of this approach running on the project now, but we may well switch to a more standard testing library.
-The point is to that BDD can easly be applied without the trappings of tools: we don't need to use BDD tools to use BDD principles.
+The point is that BDD can easly be applied without the trappings of tools: we don't need to use BDD tools to use BDD principles.

 Are you doing anything similar?
 How are you using BDD principles without the "standard" toolset?